mikcatta/newbieDictionary/README.md

 #### Framework -
 A platform for developing software applications.
 It has rules, instructions and some boundations which makes it different from a library.
 Since they are often built, tested, and optimized by several experienced software engineers and programmers, software frameworks are versatile, robust, and efficient.
 It is a language written to help you to write code easier.
 Often comes with **boilerplate** code to get you started.

+#### Front-end -
+This typically relates to the browser and also any Web-server technology in-use such as PHP, ASP.Net etc. A "front-end" developer would therefore write the code that is rendered in the browser and as such includes any Javascript or CSS.

 #### Function -
 The block of code that you can call by name, a function is independent of an object.